-- Adding awnings to window or doors that were not present historically - · Removing historic awnings - · Replacing historic awnings with historically inappropriate awnings - · Installing awnings that damage surrounding historic materials
+- · Adding awnings to window or doors that were not present histor- - · Removing historic awnings - · Replacing historic awnings with historically inappropriate awnings - Installing awnings that damage surrounding historic materials - · Installing awning supports through masonry units instead of mortar joints.
+Drilling into masonry can damage and deteriorate the building.

 Historic residential awnings are illustrated in the above image.
 Triangular, striped fabric awnings with scalloped edges were commonly used on residences.
-The image is from the Walter P. Reuther Library, Archives of Labor and Urban Affairs, Wayne State University.
+Image is used courtesy of the Walter P. Reuther Library, Archives of Labor and Urban Affairs, Wayne State University.
+City of Birmingham, photo by KDG, 2022.